 In October 2014, Malala, along with Indian children's rights activist Kailash Satyarthi, was named a Nobel Peace Prize winner.
 At age 17, she became the youngest person to receive this prize.
 Accepting the award, Malala reaffirmed that "This award is not just for me.
 It is for those forgotten children who want education.
 It is for those frightened children who want peace.
 It is for those voiceless children who want change."

-Today, the Malala Fund has become an organization that, through education, empowers girls to achieve their potential and become confident and strong leader in their own countries.
+Today, the Malala Fund has become an organization that, through education, empowers girls to achieve their potential and become confident and strong leaders in their own countries.
 Funding education projects in six countries and working with international leaders, the Malala Fund joins with local partners to invest in innovative solutions on the ground and advocates globally for quality secondary education for all girls.

 Currently residing in Birmingham, Malala is an active proponent of education as a fundamental social and economic right.
 Through the Malala Fund and with her own voice, Malala Yousafzai remains a staunch advocate for the power of education and for girls to become agents of change in their communities.